MAAQ90/multinational-retail-data-centralisation/README.md

 ## 1. About

 This project assumes sales data of a multinational organisation spread across different sources.
 This made analysis difficult.

-So, the aim was to extract the data from those sources, clean, and centralise in a single database.
+So, in the first phase, the data was extracted rom those sources, cleaned, and centralised in a single SQL database.

+In the second phase

 ## 2. Processing

+DATA CATEGORY           CONTENTS                                          SOURCE Users data              Name; Date of Birth; Company; Email; Address      AWS Cloud (Postgres Database) Payment card data       Card number; Expiry data; Provider; Payment date